tensorflow/tensorflow/SECURITY.md

   according to the timeline listed above.
 * If we know of specific third-party services or software based on TensorFlow that require mitigation before publication, those projects will be notified.
-* An advisory is prepared (but not published) that details the problem and steps for mitigation.
+* An advisory is prepared (but not published) which details the problem and steps for mitigation.
 * The vulnerability is fixed and potential workarounds are identified.
-* Wherever possible, the fix is also prepared for the branches corresponding to all releases of TensorFlow at most one-year-old.
+* Wherever possible, the fix is also prepared for the branches corresponding to all releases of TensorFlow at most one year old.
 We will attempt to commit these fixes as soon as possible, and as close together as possible.
 * Patch releases are published for all fixed released versions, a notification is sent to discuss@tensorflow.org, and the advisory is published.